activelamp/12-factor-demo/README.md

 pay dividends to cross check best practices here (https://github.com/vlucas/phpdotenv).
 And, make sure this is coordinated with the credentials approach as noted here for
 'autoload' (https://stackoverflow.com/questions/30881596/php-dotenv-unable-to-load-env-vars) remembering that the ActiveLamp starting point is working the autoload in the vendor subdirectory

+# TO BE CONTINUED
+## Stuff I need to add to the functionality and documentation of this repository after the clean new install is fully running
+Add - Discussion of a couple hosting option alternatives.
+The overview that shows how you put more into your Docker-compose and/or Dockerfile project definitions that later if its content around 16 minute in includes one realatively generic hosting option "Putting it All Together - Docker, Docker-Compose, NGinx Proxy Manager, and Domain
+Routing - How To." (https://www.youtube.com/watch?v=cjJVmAI1Do4).
+But also offer the deeper support option of Lagoon with Amazee.io hosting as discussed in "How to manage
+Multiple Drupal sites with Lagoon" (https://www.youtube.com/watch?v=R2tIivVvExQ&feature=emb_rel_end) | May want to work directly with Amazee staff on final coordination after providing them with the basic structure and logic from the other elements in this repo. |  One key element to reconcile is that the multi-site logic of the Logoon approach discussed in this video takes precedence over the multi-site aspect of the "Dockerize an Existin Project" directory layout; but NOT over the database backup aspects.
+And, make sure a user discussion of the benefits over classic drupal multi-site config approach is provided in summary so they only have to watch the Lagoon video if they want super detail.
+And don't forget to include the "Secrets" approach to protecting credentials in corrdination with the gitignore specifications.

 Add - cross check the original Active/Lamp approach to the Drush installation to make sure it is updated to the latest Drush version.
 And in the process cross check this repository on good Drush with Drupal practices (https://stackoverflow.com/questions/35743801/how-to-use-docker-with-drupal-and-drush).